When To Take Creatine for Brain Health, Muscle Recovery & More

 On rest days when you're not exercising, a lower maintenance dose of 3 to 5 grams can help sustain elevated creatine levels in the body.

-In addition to its physical benefits, creatine may also support cognitive function.
 For cognitive support, smaller doses of creatine taken consistently in the morning may promote mental clarity, focus, and cognitive performance throughout the day.

 Dosage Considerations